 Scalar which adjusts the relative distance between jitter widths when multiple subgroups exist per group.by grouping (a.k.a. when group.by and color.by are not equal).
-Similar to boxplot.position.dodge input & defaults to the value of that input so that BOTH will actually be adjusted when only, say, do.raster Logical.
-When set to TRUE, rasterizes the jitter plot layer, changing it from individually encoded points to a flattened set of pixels.
+Similar to boxplot.position.dodge input & defaults to the value of that input so that BOTH will actually be adjusted when only, say, boxplot.position.dodge = 0.3 is given.

+Logical.
+When set to TRUE, rasterizes the jitter plot layer, changing it from do.raster individually encoded points to a flattened set of pixels.
 This can be useful for editing in external programs (e.g. Illustrator) when there are many thousands of data points.

 raster.dpi Number indicating dots/pixels per inch (dpi) to use for rasterization.
+Default = boxplot.color String which sets the color of the lines of the boxplot boxplot.show.outliers boxplot.outlier.size

-Default = boxplot.width Scalar which sets the width/spread of the boxplot in the x direction boxplot.color String which sets the color of the lines of the boxplot boxplot.show.outliers boxplot.outlier.size boxplot.fill Logical, whether the boxplot should be filled in or not.
+Scalar which sets the width/spread of the boxplot in the x direction boxplot.width boxplot.fill Logical, whether the boxplot should be filled in or not.
 Known bug: when boxplot fill is turned off, outliers do not render.